StevenGurr/SGTableViewHelper/README.md

 A framework to make building UITableViews easier, removing the need for all the boilerplate code.
 Just define the data in an enum and point the tableview at it, and the rest just works!

 # How to use
-See the attached example app, but in a nutshell, make an enum like the following.
+See the attached example app, but in a nutshell, make an enum implementing the `SGTableViewHelperRow` protocol.

 ```swift
 enum PersonNameRow: SGTableViewHelperRow {